Welcome to Occam Investing.

 I’m a CFA charterholder, currently working for a large asset manager in the UK.
 I’ve chosen to blog anonymously, as my views may conflict with those of my employer.

-Occam’s razor is the principle that the simplest solution is usually the best, and I believe this is especially true for investing.
-In my opinion, an investment portfolio should be:
+Occam’s razor is the principle that the simplest solution is usually the best, and this is especially true for investing.
+An investment portfolio should be:

 - Based on common sense

 Firstly, because I have absolutely no financial incentive to do so.

 I’m not promoting any products or service, receive no commissions from affiliates or other third parties, and am not tied to any investment provider.
 The blog’s aim is to provide evidence-based, independent information on investing.
 I make no money whatsoever from its existence.

 Working in the world of investments, I’m well aware that investing can be an intimidating and confusing concept.
 But it’s also one of the most important aspects of our lives to understand, given that our financial future depends largely on the performance of our investments.

 There are a couple of major obstacles the most people, sometimes unknowingly, encounter when trying to navigate the investment world, which I’m trying to counter through the use of this blog: